roblox-linux-wrapper/roblox-linux-wrapper/README.md

 This script is not created nor supported officially by Roblox.
 It is unofficial and may be unstable.
 Use at your own risk.

 #### Usage
-Note: See Questions and Answers, "*Q: Is there a one-line command I can run?*".
-It makes installation much quicker and simple.

-To install Roblox on your Linux computer, download rlw.sh, mark it as executable, and run it.
-To download it, click RLW.sh, right-click "Raw", and save it.
+To install Roblox on your Linux computer, run the command `bash <(wget -q https://raw.githubusercontent.com/alfonsojon/roblox-linux-wrapper/master/rlw.sh -O -)` in a terminal.
 The script will automatically generate a wine prefix with Roblox installed, along with the Microsoft Windows build of Mozilla Firefox for launching games.
-If you would like to install the Roblox Linux Wrapper to your system, select the install option and it will place the launcher in your system's application menu.
-Once installed, the launcher will automatically update whenever an update is available, so this is a highly recommended option.

 #### Questions and Answers